fortio/fortio/README.md

 Fortio 0.6.1 echo server listening on port 8080
 ```

-* By default, Fortio's web and echo server listens on port 8080 on all interfaces.
+* By default, Fortio's web/echo servers listen on port 8080 on all interfaces.
 Use the `-http-port` flag to change this behavior:
 ```
 $ fortio server -http-port 10.10.10.10:8088 &
 Https redirector running on :8081